-Provisions of our Certificate of Incorporation Relating to Corporate Opportunities or expectancy of the corporation in specified classes or categories of business opportunities.
+Provisions of our Certificate of Incorporation Relating to Corporate Opportunities

+Certificate of Incorporation.
+To address situations in which officers or directors have conflicting duties to affiliated corporations, Section 122(17) of the Delaware General Corporation Law allows a corporation to renounce, in its certificate of incorporation or by action of its board of directors, any interest or expectancy of the corporation in specified classes or categories of business opportunities.
 As such, and in order to address potential conflicts of interest between us and FNF and its subsidiaries ("Fidelity"), our certificate of incorporation contains provisions regulating and defining, to the fullest extent permitted by law, the conduct of our affairs as they may involve Fidelity and its officers and directors.